jostylr/math-numbers/numbers.md

 `npm install math-numbers` is the command to include it as a package for npm though it is usually better to use package.json to load the dependencies.
 Once installed, you can get the number constructor as the return object from `require('math-numbers');`

 For the browser, you can just include the index.js file.
 It will load the number constructor in as `Num` in the global window space.
+To test it, you can go to [jsbin](http://jsbin.com/AxaxOlU/2/edit?js,console) and make sure everything passes.

  ## Example